-In general, gold is a good barometer for fear and, more broadly, global economic and political uncertainty.
-Fear is currently abundant, and gold has rallied sharply this year in response to the economic disruption of the COVID-19 outbreak, which has driven unprecedented levels of stimulus from central banks, along with concerns that stimulus may eventually drive higher inflation.
+In general, gold is a good barometer for fear.
+Currently, fear is heightened, with investors worried about the increasing potential of an economic recession due to central banks unwinding their accommodative monetary policy to fight high inflation.
 While the environment for gold prices is currently favorable, we see more pro-growth assets, such as equities, as better long-term investments against future uncertainty.